Reconstruction theorem for complex polynomials

-Since $\cY_P$ is closed, invariant under $P$, and contains no periodic points, it follows that $\cY_P\subset J_P\times J_P$, where $J_P$ is the Julia set of $P$.
-Indeed, if $\cY_P$ enters the Fatou component of an attracting or parabolic periodic point $z_0$, it follows that $(z_0,z_0)\in\cY_P$.
-Since $\cY_P$ is algebraic, it has only finitely many connected components, and since it is also invariant there exists $k\geq 1$ such that every connected component is invariant for $P^k$.
-Let $V\subset\cY_P$ be any connected component and let $p_1:\C^2\ra\C$ be a projection to the first coordinate.
-The projection of a algebraic set is a semi-algebraic set which is a triangulable space.
-Lefschetz fixed point Theorem states that every continuous self-map $f $ of compact triangulable space $X$ with non-zero Lefschetz number
+The semi-algebraic set $\overline{S}$ has finitely many connected components and since $P(\overline{S})\subset \overline{S}$ there is a component $V$ of $\overline{S}$ and $k\geq 1$ such that $P^k(V)\subset V$.
+The component $V$ is a compact semi-algebraic set which is a triangulable space and recall that Lefschetz fixed point Theorem states that every continuous self-map $f $ of compact triangulable space $X$ with non-zero Lefschetz number

 has a fixed point.